GO Fuel Trailer Self Bunded Low Profile Dual Axle 2000L

 A road-registered, self bunded fuel trailer built for high-volume mobile refuelling across large worksites and remote operations.
 The 2,000L SBHD2000 separates the tank module from the chassis so the fuel module is isolated from towing stresses, and rear tow-and-leave connections let you deploy the trailer independently of your tow vehicle.

 Approved to AS1692, AS1940 and the Australian Dangerous Goods Code for road transport of diesel, petrol, kerosene and aviation fuels.
-Heavy duty build for on and off road service.
-More than 150 trailers in this design supplied into Australian and global markets.
+Heavy duty build for on and off road service, with more than 150 trailers in this design supplied into Australian and global markets.

 Features